Novosibirsk: Cinemas

+Circus

+Modern building of the Novosibirsk Circus was built in 1971.

-Novosibirsk Zoo
+Zoo

 The Novosibirsk Zoo is a world-renowned scientific institution as well as a popular tourist attraction.

 The zoo has over 11,000 animals from 738 species and is an active participant in thirty-two different captive breeding programmes for endangered species.
 Since 2016, the Center of oceanography and marine biology "Dolphinia" has been part of the zoo.

 On average, around 1.5 million people visit the zoo each year.

-Novosibirsk Children's railway
+Children's railway

 Small West Siberian Railway is the children's railway located in Zayeltsovsky Park.

 It has 5 stations: Zayeltsovskiy Park, Razyezd Lokomotiv, Sportivnaya, Razyezd Eltsovskiy, Zoopark.

 The railway is operational in summer.